-- (a) If an appellant fails to appear at a regularly scheduled prehearing conference or hearing, an order shall be entered dismissing the appeal for default.
-A default order shall be final unless, within seven days of service, good cause to vacate the order is shown by the party against whom it was entered. - (b) An appellant may request withdrawal of the appeal.
+(a) If an appellant fails to appear at a regularly scheduled prehearing conference or hearing, an order shall be entered dismissing the appeal for default.
+A default order shall be final unless, within seven days of service, good cause to vacate the order is shown by the party against whom it was entered.

+(b) An appellant may request withdrawal of the appeal.
 Such a request shall be granted if made before the appellant has completed presentation of his or her case.
-Thereafter, the granting of the request is discretionary. - (c) When the decision or action being appealed is withdrawn by the City, the appeal shall be dismissed as moot and the appellant(s) shall be entitled to return of any filing fee paid.
+Thereafter, the granting of the request is discretionary.

+(c) When the decision or action being appealed is withdrawn by the City, the appeal shall be dismissed as moot and the appellant(s) shall be entitled to return of any filing fee paid.

-2.12 Pre-hearing Conference
+2.12 Prehearing Conference

-- (a) When it will assist the orderly and efficient disposition of the appeal, or when requested by the parties, the Examiner may schedule and hold a pre-hearing conference.
-A pre-hearing conference may, among other things, consider: - (1) Settlement of the appeal; - (2) Simplification, definition or limitation of issues; - (3) The possibility of obtaining stipulations relating to undisputed facts, the admission of documents or other matters which will avoid unnecessary proof; - (4) Identification of witnesses and documentary or other evidence to be presented at hearing; - (5) The conduct of reasonable discovery prior to hearing; and/or - (6) Scheduling, Motions and other Pprocedural matters. - (b) Prehearing conferences may be held in person or by telephone conference call. - (c) Based on the discussion and agreements at the prehearing conference, the Examiner shall issue a Prehearing Order which shall govern subsequent proceedings.
+(a) When it will assist the orderly and efficient disposition of the appeal, the Examiner may schedule and hold a prehearing conference.
+A prehearing conference may, among other things, consider:

+- (1) Settlement of the appeal; - (2) Simplification, definition or limitation of issues;

+(3) The possibility of obtaining stipulations relating to undisputed facts, the admission of documents or other matters which will avoid unnecessary proof;

+(4) Identification of witnesses and documentary or other evidence to be presented at hearing;

+- (5) The conduct of reasonable discovery prior to hearing; and/or - (6) Scheduling, Motions and other procedural matters.

+(b) Prehearing conferences may be held in person or by telephone conference call.

+(c) Based on the discussion and agreements at the prehearing conference, the Examiner shall issue a Prehearing Order which shall govern subsequent proceedings.
 If the case is settled at such a conference, the Examiner shall enter an Order reciting the terms of the settlement and dismissing the appeal.